auth0/auth0-aspnet-owin/nuget/README-Libs.txt

     // ...

     app.UseAuth0Authentication(
         clientId: System.Configuration.ConfigurationManager.AppSettings["auth0:ClientId"],
         clientSecret: System.Configuration.ConfigurationManager.AppSettings["auth0:ClientSecret"],
-    	domain:         System.Configuration.ConfigurationManager.AppSettings["auth0:Domain"]);
+        domain: System.Configuration.ConfigurationManager.AppSettings["auth0:Domain"],
+        redirectPath: "/Account/ExternalLoginCallback"
+        );
 }

-> Note: This nuget provides a simple controller (Auth0AccountController) to process the authentication response from Auth0.
-If you want to use your own controller, you need to set the "redirectPath" parameter.
-For example, in order to use the implementation provided by Visual Studio templates, use the following: redirectPath: "/Account/ExternalLoginCallback".
+> Note: If you do not have a Startup.Auth.cs file in your project you can create a new Startup class, by going to Project > Add New Item, and create a new OWIN Startup class.

 3- Include the Auth0 Lock: